skip to content

 Arrest

-The police can arrest someone either with or without a warrant and the majority of arrests are made without a warrant.
-Alternatively, the police can choose to issue a summons for a person to appear in court rather than arrest them.
+The police may arrest someone with or without a warrant.
+Most arrests are made without a warrant.
+Alternatively, the police may issue a summons for a person to appear in court rather than arrest them.

 A warrant for a person's arrest is a written authority from a magistrate or judge for the arrest of a named person.
 It authorises all police officers to arrest the person named whenever that person is found.
 It can be issued for an offence or for failing to attend court at a nominated time.

-A person arrested on a warrant is taken into custody and must be brought before a court.
-The person does not have to be taken to court if the warrant includes an order indicating that bail can be granted by the police [Criminal Procedure Act 1921 (SA) ss 20 and 69].
+A person arrested on a warrant is taken into custody and must be brought before a court, unless the warrant indicates that bail can be granted by the police [Criminal Procedure Act 1921 (SA) s 20, Bail Act 1985 (SA) s 5(2)].

-Under the Summary Offences Act 1953 (SA), the police can arrest someone without a warrant who:
+Under the Summary Offences Act 1953 (SA), the police may arrest someone without a warrant who:

-• is caught committing an offence [s 75]
+• they catch committing an offence [s 75]

-• is reasonably suspected of committing an offence or is about to be commit an offence [s 75]
+• they reasonably suspect has committed an offence or will commit an offence [s 75]

-• is suspected of having an outstanding warrant [79]
+• they reasonably suspect is the subject of an outstanding warrant [79]

-Other South Australian state laws also give police the power to arrest someone without a warrant who:
+Other South Australian laws also give police the power to arrest someone without a warrant who:

-Under Commonwealth laws, the police can also arrest someone without a warrant who:
+Under Commonwealth laws, the police may arrest someone without a warrant who:

-• is reasonably suspected of committing an offence under a Commonwealth law and a charge could not effectively be dealt with by summons [Crimes Act 1914 (Cth) s 3W]
+• is reasonably suspected of committing an offence under a Commonwealth law, where the charge could not effectively be dealt with by summons [Crimes Act 1914 (Cth) s 3W]

-• is believed, on reasonable grounds, to be involved in an offence such as smuggling or importing/exporting prohibited goods – this power extends to both police and customs officers [Customs Act 1901 (Cth) s 210]
+• is believed, on reasonable grounds, to be involved in an offence such as smuggling or importing/exporting prohibited goods [Customs Act 1901 (Cth) s 210].
+This power extends to both police and customs officers.

-For other particular types of arrest, such as arrest in relation to intervention orders or breach of parole, particular procedures must be followed.
+For other particular types of arrest, such as arrest in relation to intervention orders or breach of parole, certain procedures must be followed.
 For example, see Parole.

 Alternatives to arrest

-Apart from arresting someone, the police can also ask a person behaving in a disorderly or offensive manner in a place of public entertainment to leave [Summary Offences Act 1953 (SA) s 73].
+Rather than arresting someone, police may order a person behaving in a disorderly or offensive manner in a place of public entertainment to leave [Summary Offences Act 1953 (SA) s 73].
+Police may also order a person to leave a declared public precinct [s 66O].
+See Declared public precinct offences for more information.

-A person who is under the influence of alcohol in a public place such that they are unable to take proper care of him or herself may be taken to a sobering up centre or police station before being released.
+A person who is under the influence of a drug in a public place such that they are unable to take proper care of themselves may be taken to a sobering up centre or police station before being released.
 This is not an arrest [Public Intoxication Act 1984 (SA) s 7].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.